 Under the Family Law Act (the Act), the current terminology is “lives with”, “spends time with” and “communicates with”.
 A parent doesn’t have custody of the children – rather, the children live with a parent and spend time with the other parent, or they live with each parent equally.
 A child might also communicate with a parent or grandparent.

 In all cases the Act requires the Court to consider whether an equal time arrangement is in the best interests of the children.
 Where shared custody is not appropriate (which unfortunately is often the case), the Court is required to consider substantial and significant time for the non-resident parent.
 This means more than simply every second weekend – the Act is looking to have both parents involved in the day to day care of the children, such as taking them to sport practices and assisting with their homework.

-At Armour & Allen, we have a team of experienced child custody lawyers.
-We can advise you on your legal rights and responsibilities regarding the living arrangements of your children.
+Our specialist child custody lawyers can advise you on your legal rights and responsibilities regarding the living arrangements of your children.
 Such advice might include varying proposals to take into account the age of your children or your changing work requirements.

 Proposed Custody Arrangements

 When preparing or considering a proposal regarding the children’s living arrangements, it is prudent to include specific details about the time the children will spend with each parent: